heygrady/docker-wordpress-starterkit/readme.md

 $ eval $(docker-machine env default) && docker-compose up -d && docker-pf
 ```

+## Using Sequel Pro to acccess MariaDB
+In the docker-compose.yml file, we've added a port forward to the host machine so that the MySQL instance can be accessed via a GUI like [Sequel Pro](http://www.sequelpro.com/) (which we use) or a similar tool.
+It serves the instance at the standard port (3306), and can be accessed using 127.0.0.1 as the host. **TODO** environment variables should feed into this so that we can only use this on dev, maybe staging.

+We've added a neat shortcut to Sequel Pro by stealing [this excellent shell script](https://gist.github.com/helderco/e9d8d072a362ad818f6a) and adding it to our NPM shortcuts below.
+Once the environment is up and running, you can simply run `npm run docker:db:open` and, assuming you have Sequel Pro installed, it'll open up right to your WordPress DB.
+Bitchin'.

 ## Keeping track of common commands
 One of the easiest ways to keep track of and run common commands is using a `package.json` file and NPM.
 It is now common practice to [utilize NPM as a build tool](http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/).
 Even though we're working with PHP, it's still going to be easier to store our commands in a package.json file.
 Once you've got a good flow going you may enjoy creating a bunch of shell scripts for managing these tasks.
 For now, NPM will be the easiest.